NitinKawatra/CloudML/README.md

 ## What you'll accomplish?

 Create a data import job using the AWS Console.
 Afterwards, AWS will prepare and ship a Snowball appliance to the address you specified.
 Transfer your data onto the Snowball using the client.
 Then ship the Snowball back to AWS.
-The integrated E-Ink label on the Snowball makes this easy for you by automatically updating
+The integrated E-Ink label on the Snowball makes this easy for you by automatically updating with the return address.
+There is no packaging necessary, as the Snowball is its own shipping container.
+See your data securely imported into the cloud and stored in Amazon S3.
+When we receive the Snowball from you, we will import your data into Amazon S3 buckets.
+After the import is completed, the appliance is erased for your protection in accordance with NIST media sanitation standards.

+with the return address.
+There is no packaging necessary, as the Snowball is its own shipping container.
+See your data securely imported into the cloud and stored in Amazon S3.
+When we receive the Snowball from you, we will import your data into Amazon S3 buckets.
+After the import is completed, the appliance is erased for your protection in accordance with NIST media sanitation standards.

+## Estimating Monthly Costs:

+Snowball pricing has four main cost components:
+(1) a service fee for each job you run,
+(2) data transfer fees from Amazon S3,
+(3) the shipping costs to transport a Snowball appliance to and from your address, and (4) the number of days you keep Snowball onsite.
+The total cost of moving your data into AWS will vary depending on the amount.
+There is a service charge of $250 for the appliance and an overage penalty of $15/day if you keep it for more than 10 days.
+Data transfers into Amazon S3 are free.
+Shipping charges are based on your location and your carrier.
+Example: Let's say you want to import 10 TB into the US East Region.
+A 50 TB Snowball device would cost $200 for the first 10 days, and $15 days thereafter.
+So, the Snowball import cost for 10 TB would be a onetime $200 (assuming 10 days or fewer).
+Data transfer-in would be $0.00 (free).
+Additional charges including S3 requests made during the import and monthly charges for S3 Standard will apply.
+These charges will vary based on the number of objects and Region used.
+The shipping cost would be variable depending on your location.